torryatco/Basilica/readme.md

 or `transition: color 0.2s linear;`

-Confine this effect to anchors within the content div.
+Confine this effect to anchors within the content div with:

-Replace the generic hover with:

 ```css
 .content a:hover {